BananinBanano/RolesInfo/README.md

 # RolesInfo
-This plugin tells you how to play your current class.
+This plugin tells you how to play your current class with the command ".info" or ".i" in the "~" console.